D-class ferry: History

 The first ship to be built - the Maersk Dunkerque - was delivered in September 2005, beginning service in October that same year.
 The two other sister ships - Maersk Delft and Maersk Dover entered service in February and July 2006 respectively.
 Shortly after entering service, the Maersk Dunkerque developed some engine troubles throughout 2006, frequently cancelling sailings.
 The last one of these troubles happened in September of that year.

 On 17 October 2006, the Maersk Dover was involved in a near miss between the oil tanker Apollonia and another Maersk-owned vessel, the container ship Maersk Vancouver.
 No injuries occurred, and no damage occurred to any of the ships involved.

 In 2010 Norfolkline was acquired by DFDS A/S, which merged their operations with their ferry subsidiary DFDS Seaways.
-Throughout 2010, the ships remained in their Norfolkline paint schemes, however their funnels were repainted in DFDS' colours.
+Throughout 2010, the ships remained in their Norfolkline paint schemes, but their funnels were repainted in DFDS' colours.
 It was not until 2011 that they were fully repainted in DFDS' house colours.

 On 9 November 2014, the Dover Seaways was involved in an incident at Dover, where she crashed into the harbour seawall.
 The damage sustained by the ship meant that she was out of service for roughly a week and a half for maintenance, before returning on 21 November.

 In late 2015, DFDS rebranded, with the company adopting a new livery for their fleet, with a darker shade of blue and white lettering on the dark hull.
 Throughout January 2016 the trio were repainted in the new DFDS paint scheme.